He’d spent years in academia and was nearing his 40s. The problem was that after 15 years, he was bored of physics.

 Truth be told, while our CV helped Kenny, the main reason he was so successful was because he listened to our job search strategy and stuck to it.

-Nonetheless, people like Kenny prove that you can indeed change careers even when approaching 40.
+Nonetheless, people like Kenny prove that you can indeed make a career change at 40.

 The employment market in Singapore is full of great opportunities.
 You just have to be hungry enough to fight for it.